-Detailed records of incidents are kept and exclusions reviewed by governing bodies.
+Detailed records of incidents are kept and suspensions and exclusions are reviewed by the governing body.

-Exclusion will only be used for serious breaches of school policy or for continued and persistent breaches of the behaviour policy despite alternative solutions being tried e.g:
+Suspension will only be used for serious breaches of school policy or for continued and persistent breaches of the behaviour policy despite alternative solutions being tried e.g:

-- > Verbal abuse.

-- > Violent or threatening behaviour.

-- > Persistent, defiant, disruptive behaviour.

-- > Racist or homophobic abuse.

-- > Bullying including repeated incidents of unacceptable behaviour and conduct online - > Conduct in or out of school that is against the law
+- Verbal abuse. - > Violent or threatening behaviour. - > Persistent, defiant, disruptive behaviour. - > Offensive comments or behaviour around protected characteristics; - > Bullying including repeated incidents of unacceptable behaviour and conduct online - > Conduct in or out of school that is against the law

-Wherever possible, the parents / carers of a pupil whose behaviour is leading towards exclusion will be notified with a pre-exclusion letter.
-For fixed period exclusions of more than five consecutive days, the school will provide full-time education.
+For fixed period suspensions of more than five consecutive days, the school will provide full-time education.
 Details will be specified for pupils from day 6 in the note to parents if this is appropriate.
-Parents will be required to attend a reintegration interview regarding a pupil's fixed period exclusion.
+Parents will be required to attend a reintegration interview regarding a pupil's suspension.